 “I didn’t know Ursula or Peggy,” Dot continues.
-“So I sent Ursula a Facebook private message to introduce myself and propose this outdoor shoot.”
-The mid-June date (about a week before Peggy delivered) was set, and when Dot arrived at Ursula’s house she knew the setting was perfect.
+“So I sent Ursula a message to introduce myself and propose this photo shoot.”
+The mid-June date was set, and when Dot arrived at Ursula’s house she knew the setting was perfect.

 “She has beautiful grounds and gardens everywhere,” says Dot.
 “I had an idea of what I wanted to do, which was a beach scene, and Ursula had a table and lounge chairs all set up.
 We didn’t talk beforehand, I just showed up with my props and we brainstormed on the spot.
 But Peggy really took it and ran with it from there!”